Harsharma1210/CodeAcademy-Code/README.md

 # CodeAcademy-Code

-#This Repositroy contains all of my project code from CodeAcademy.com
+#This Repository contains all of my project code from CodeAcademy.com